j10er/NodeKit/README.md

 - set default values of interface items
 - set attributes (here: only default_value) on node sockets

+## Object Naming
+- How to handle invalid characters for filenames?
+1. Enforce naming in blender by force renaming
+2. Only rename on export, find suitable replacement characters?
+How to name after import?

 # TODO
 # Node Features